How To Start a Business in 10 Steps: 2024 Guide

 Hong Kong allows people to launch businesses as sole proprietors.
 A single person owns these entities, and setting one up is very straightforward.
 However, it’s important to note that the individual is personally liable for business debts under this structure if the business fails.

-The most common way to start a business in Hong Kong is through a Private Limited Company, which is also relatively easy to set up and provides limited liability to the business owner.
+The most common way of starting a business in Hong Kong is through a Private Limited Company, which is also relatively easy to set up and provides limited liability to the business owner.

 Like in other countries, businesses in Hong Kong must file financial returns, including reporting on their tax liability.
 That means it’s important to keep on top of your finances.